- Groin pain during activity, pain subsides with rest

 Associated Organ Systems: Reproductive System

 For detailed anatomy information: Adductor Longus Muscle Anatomy

 Due to similar muscle attachments, movement control also read: Adductor Brevis Muscle: Groin, Thigh, Hip, Knee Pain

 Help with Adductor Longus Muscle and Groin Pain

 Cold Therapy Gel For Groin Injury

 Biofreeze Pain Relieving Gel is an excellent pain relieving gel and I recommend it for those who have sudden onset muscle pain or recent injuries.
 Cold therapy should be used on new and recent injuries instead of heat as it cools the area much like ice and does not promote swelling.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
 If your pain is from a recent injury I would recommend Biofreeze.
-This is excellent to use on sprain and strained groin muscles.
+This is excellent to use on sprain and strained adductor longus muscle and other groin muscles.